Workload Automation Blog

 New IT roles and responsibilities

-Control-M, a market leading platform for orchestrating data and application workflows from BMC, has evolved to support organizations embracing the principles of enablement, empowerment, and self-service.
+Control-M, BMC’s platform for orchestrating data and application workflows, has evolved to support enablement, empowerment, and self-service at every level of the organization.

-Today, employees throughout the organization–including business users and data, cloud, and AppDev teams–can benefit from having access to application workflow orchestration.
-For example, data engineers leverage Control-M to integrate, automate, and orchestrate data pipelines, from ingestion to analytics, to produce reliable and accurate actionable insights.
-Application developers integrate Control-M using Jobs-as-Code in their CI/CD toolchains, to quickly deliver high-quality applications into production that also meet governance, risk, and compliance requirements.
+Today, business users, data teams, cloud teams, and AppDev teams all benefit from autonomous access to workflow orchestration.
+Data engineers use Control-M to integrate, automate, and orchestrate data pipelines—from ingestion through analytics—to produce reliable, actionable insights.
+Application developers integrate Control-M via Jobs-as-Code in their CI/CD toolchains, delivering high-quality applications to production while meeting governance, risk, and compliance requirements.

 … role-based administration and Automation API will provide more freedom for customers to manage their connection (e.g. bank users can update passwords without sharing it with our team)” – Johann Vermeulen, IT Operations Analyst, BMW South Africa.

-• Deploying Control-M agents and application plug-ins–pre-requisites to integrating disparate data pipeline technologies across all servers
+• Deploying Control-M agents and application plug-ins—prerequisites to integrating data pipeline technologies across all servers

 “As technology changes are constant, we continue to see that BMC Software is aligning Control-M to meet these fast-paced demands.
 We are excited to roll out more Application Integrator solutions and utilize role-based administration to empower our internal customers with more control over their batch workflows” – A Fortune 500 benefits company.

-Prior to the latest Control-M release, connection profiles were bound to agents.
-Users had to create connection profiles to connect applications for each agent where the applications run.
-With the changes introduced with role-base administration, the need to decouple connection profiles from agents became evident.
+Prior to Control-M’s latest release, connection profiles were bound to individual agents.
+Users had to create a separate connection profile for each agent where their applications ran—a time-consuming process that scaled poorly as environments grew.

-Let’s consider the above scenario again.
-The file transfer team can now add another agent to the list of available agents by simply tagging it with the *mft tag.
-Thanks to centralized connection profiles, the team can immediately start running tasks on the new agent, using the connection profile already created for the existing plug-ins.
+In practice, the file transfer team can add a new agent to their environment by tagging it with mft*.
+The team can immediately begin running tasks on that agent using the connection profile already in place for their existing plug-ins—no additional configuration required.

 Conclusion